Brianna1915403/code-name-story/README.md

 This folder (`code-name-story`) should be directly in `htdocs`.
 The database shares the same name as the main folder `code-name-story`.

 The way to get to the home page is as simple as typing `localhost/code-name-story` and you will be brought to the home page.
+If the page does not load please verify that line 7 of `.htaccess` reads as follows: `RewriteBase /code-name-story`.

 ## User Stories
 ### **Story 001**